Careers with NSHE

 Thank you for your interest in employment at NSHE.
 Please see the following open positions:

-Learn more about the Director of Student Affairs position and apply through workday.com
+Learn more about the Senior Human Resources Generalist position and apply through workday.com

 Job Description

-The Nevada System of Higher Education (NSHE) invites applications and nominations for the position of Director of Student Affairs.
-This is a renewable, full-time, non-tenured, administrative position and reports to the Associate Vice Chancellor for Academic and Student Affairs.
-The position will be located in Reno, Nevada.
+The Nevada System of Higher Education (NSHE) invites applications and nominations for the position of Senior Human Resources Generalist.
+This is a renewable, full-time, non-tenured, administrative position and reports to the Director of Human Resources.
+The position will be located at the System Administration Office in Reno, NV.

 NSHE is comprised of eight institutions: two universities, a state university, four community colleges and a research institute.
 The public system of higher education in Nevada continues to experience growth with significant opportunities in serving over 105,000 students and 15,000 employees.

-This is an existing position within the NSHE Department of Academic and Student Affairs.
+This is a new position within the NSHE Office of Human Resources.

 KNOWLEDGE, SKILLS, AND ABILITIES: Successful candidates must possess the following knowledge, skills, and abilities.
 It is recommended that applicants for this position address each of the following items in the letter of application: